Python Scientific Notation: How to Use, Convert & Remove it

 Example

-The code below converts a scientific notation into a standard decimal and integer form using type casting.
+The code below converts a scientific notation into a float, decimal and integer form using type casting.

 import decimal